skypilot-org/skypilot/llm/falcon/README.md

-# Finetuning Falcon: The Top LLM Chatbot on OpenLLM Leaderboard
+# Finetuning Falcon with SkyPilot

 This README contains instructions on how to use SkyPilot to finetune Falcon-7B and Falcon-40B, an open-source LLM that rivals many current closed-source models, including ChatGPT.
-Notably, it currently tops the charts of the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

 * [Blog post](https://huggingface.co/blog/falcon)
 * [Repo](https://huggingface.co/tiiuae/falcon-40b)